 Whether you’re building on the work you did for remote instruction or you’re looking to improve the quality of an existing online course, the Bridge to Quality will help get you there!
-QM’s Quality Bridge will help you close any gap between your current course and your online goals by providing you with a “design how-to” that will guide you toward achieving QM Rubric standards.
+QM’s Online Course Design Guide helps you close gaps between your current course and your vision for its online potential by providing you with a “how-to” guide aimed at achieving QM K-12 Standards.